kablamo/mvp.kablamo.org/page/builtins/syntax-keyword-try/index.markdown

     }

 #### Pitfalls for Perl programmers
-If you are used to the standard Perl mechanism for handling exceptions -- `die` and `eval` -- here are a few things that you may have forgotten about try/catch:
+These are not really pitfalls unless you are used to the standard Perl mechanism for handling exceptions -- `die` and `eval`.
+If thats you, here are a few things that you may have forgotten about handling exceptions with try/catch:

 *1. A `try` block must be followed by `catch` or `finally` or both.*